Last updated on January 30th, 2023 at 04:58 pm

 - Mouth breathing or a mask leak could be the problem.
 Escaping air uses up a lot of humidity, which will, in turn, cause more issues.

-- Lastly, you could be affected by seasonal allergies and need humidification to break up congestion.
-Full CPAP face masks can help.
+- Lastly, you could be affected by seasonal allergies and need humidification to break up congestion; using a full-face CPAP mask can help.

 Problems with humidified air from your CPAP humidifier

 A possible drawback of humidified air is Rainout, the proper name for condensation build-up in the tubing and mask.
 Rainout can result in a gargling noise or general discomfort, particularly common in the winter months.
 It is likely to happen because the tubing and CPAP mask will be at room temperature (20–22 °C (68–72 °F)), causing the warmer air from the CPAP machine to cool and condense as a result.

 You can opt to use a heated CPAP hose, such as the Hybernite Universal Heated CPAP Tube.
 The heated hose ensures the temperature difference inside the tubing is negligible, preventing Rainout and ensuring the air reaches you at the correct temperature.

 If you wake up with a dry mouth, nose or throat, a humidifier should instantly solve that problem.
 Adding moisture to the air provided by your CPAP machine helps keep your mouth and the nasal passage from drying out throughout the night.
 Similarly, if you find the air from your CPAP to be cold and uncomfortable, a humidifier adds warmth to the moist air, and this should make your therapy more comfortable.
 Most CPAP machines do not come with a humidifier; they are an optional extra and device-specific.